BitCurator/bitcurator-distro/README.md

 - bitcurator-distro-salt (https://github.com/bitcurator/bitcurator-distro-salt)
 - bitcurator-distro-tools (https://github.com/bitcurator/bitcurator-distro-tools)

 The BitCurator environment is a customized respin of Ubuntu.
-Aside from the initial Ubuntu install, a small number of manual tweaks, and executing the respin tool, the process is fully automated by SaltStack; instructions can be found in the bitcurator-distro-salt repository.
+Aside from the initial Ubuntu install, a small number of manual tweaks, and executing the respin tool, the process is fully automated by SaltStack.
 To get started building and testing a new release, you will need the following:

 - The latest Ubuntu 18.04LTS release
 - bitcurator-distro-salt (https://github.com/bitcurator/bitcurator-distro-salt)